Steven Moreira: International career

+France

-Born in France, Moreira is of Cape Verdean descent, and is a former France youth international.
-He played at the 2013 UEFA European Under-19 European Championship, finishing as the runner-up.
-He was called up to the Cape Verde national team for a set of friendlies in October 2023.
+Born in France, Moreira is a former France youth international.
+Notably, he played at the 2013 UEFA European Under-19 European Championship, finishing as the runner-up.

+Cape Verde

+Moreira is of Cape Verdean descent, as his parents were born there.
+He was approached by Cape Verde when he was "about 18 or 19,” but declined because he was involved with the France national youth team.
+In October 2023, he accepted a call up to the Cape Verde national team for a set of friendlies.
 He debuted with Cape Verde in a 5–1 loss to Algeria on 12 October 2023.
-Moreira was part of the Cape Verde team that made the quarter-finals of the 2023 Africa Cup of Nations.
+He was part of the Cape Verde team that made the quarter-finals of the 2023 Africa Cup of Nations.

+On 18 May 2026, he was called up by Cape Verde's head coach Bubista for the 2026 FIFA World Cup.
+He played in four games in the World Cup, as Cape Verde was defeated by Argentina 3–2 in the round of 32.

 Style of play

-Moreira has mainly been deployed as a right-back in his career.
+Moreira has mainly been deployed as an attacking right-back in his career, and has been noted for his intelligence, leadership, crossing ability, and calmness under pressure.
 Since 2023, he has shifted to a right-sided centre-back in a back three.
 Speaking about the change, Moreira said: "I no longer play in my position, which was right-back.
 I play as a defender in a three-man defense and I have incredible freedom.
 I find myself almost often in front of goal."